Administration Guide

 For a complex workflow configuration that involves the creation and modification of other objects, you may need to use variables.
 A variable in Alloy Navigator is a named item for holding a single data value.
 You can use variables to pass values to other operations within the Function or the Programming section of the Action or Trigger.

-• Declare Variable - declares a variable.
+• Declare Variable: declares a variable.

-• Set Variable - assigns a value to the variable.
+• Set Variable: assigns a value to the variable.